What kind of film would you choose for a satellite?

 HOW CHEMICALLY RESISTANT IS KAPTON TAPE?

-Whereas other insulators and tapes will dissolve and become useless when exposed to certain chemicals, Kapton tape won't.
-Kapton tape is very resistant to many oil, solvents, and acids.
-Its adhesiveness and insulating properties will not be affected when exposed to chemicals.
+Other insulators and tapes will dissolve and become useless when exposed to certain chemicals.
+Yet, Kapton tape is highly resistant to many oils, solvents, and acids, so its adhesiveness and insulating properties will not be affected by chemicals.

 IS KAPTON TAPE CONDUCTIVE?

-The conductivity of Kapton tape depends on the type and thickness.
+The conductivity of a Kapton tape depends on its type and thickness.
 However, some Kapton tape can be used as thermally conductive polyimide film despite its insulating properties and excellent dielectric resistance.

 Polyimide tape is used in spaceships and satellites to keep certain systems running at a consistent temperature.

-The New Horizons spacecraft, for example, used Kapton to keep it between 10°C and 30°C. The ship could travel more than 3 billion miles (i.e., to Pluto) thanks to Kapton, which ensures the electronic temperatures don't spike or lower, allowing the vessel to run without worry.
+The New Horizons spacecraft, for example, used Kapton to keep its electronic temperatures between 10°C and 30°C. The ship could travel more than 3 billion miles (i.e., to Pluto) thanks to Kapton.
+Kapton ensures the electronic temperatures don't spike or lower, allowing the vessel to run smoothly.

-Kapton tape is also used all across electrical work, primarily as insulation.
+Kapton tape is also used extensively in electrical work, primarily as insulation.
 This includes capacitor and transformer insulation, coil insulation, and magnetic wire insulation.
-Kapton tape is also used during powder coatings as a temperature mask.
+Kapton tape is also used as a temperature mask during powder coatings.

-Anti-static polyimide tape is frequently used, as well.
-It's used in circuit board construction and other applications that produce abundant static electricity.
+Anti-static polyimide tape is also frequently used in circuit board construction and other applications that produce abundant static electricity.

-When a printing object moves around, it can lead to unsuccessful and deformed 3D prints.
+A printing object moving can lead to unsuccessful and deformed 3D prints.
 Kapton tape is used to 3D print objects by laying it out over the printing surface of the 3D printer to ensure the printed object doesn't shift around during the process.

-Kapton and ABS, the material used in 3D printing, adhere together unlike anything else, making Kapton tape valuable for 3D printer manufacturing purposes.
+Kapton and ABS, the material used in 3D printing, adhere together well, making Kapton tape valuable for 3D printer manufacturing purposes.

 Kapton experiences very low degradation from the effects of radiation.
 It can resist the high heat of the X-rays while allowing them to transmit.
 As a result, Kapton can be used in X-ray tubes and synchrotron light lines.

-It might be worth contacting a supplier if you’re searching for generic rolls to cut and apply by hand.
+Finding Kapton or other polyimide tapes depends on what you’re looking for.
+For instance, it might be worth contacting a supplier if you want generic rolls to cut and apply by hand.

 Alternatively, if you’re looking for cut pieces, customized lengths, or adhesively laminated Kapton tape, you’ll want to seek a manufacturer or adhesive converter who provides flexible material cutting services.

 Manufacturers like Strouse will provide you with polyimide tape in just about any format you desire.
-This mostly applies to those who want their Kapton tape to be custom-fitted.
-Otherwise, you might choose to seek out a flexible material supplier directly.
+This mainly applies to those who want their Kapton tape to be custom-fitted.
+Otherwise, you may seek out a flexible material supplier directly.

-If you’re interested in learning more about Kapton polyimide tape, you can find more information and specific tapes listed above.
-Otherwise, there’s info about insulating adhesives and material selection guides in our Learning Center
+If you’re interested in learning more about Kapton polyimide tape, you can find more information and the specific types listed above, as well as information about insulating adhesives and material selection guides, in our Learning Center.

 Originally published: January 13, 2021